pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-12-tap-elixir-in-the-shoulder.md

 end
 ```

-This looks a bit better; you are doing an anonymous function to do the transformation, that sounds ok.
+This looks a bit better; you are doing an anonymous function to do the transformation, and that sounds ok.

 But this kind of reminded me of `(function($) { })(jQuery);`.
 The weird links I have in my head. 😜

-But well, it was the best way, the old way.
+It was the best way, the old way.

 Now for improving the debugging.